ohnx/gh-js/docs.md

 // GHuser fill in repo info
 // Network operation, so there is a callback.
 GHuser.prototype.fill_repos = function(callback);

+// GHuser fill in gist info
+// Network operation, so there is a callback.
+GHuser.prototype.fill_gists = function(callback);

 // GHuser list repos
 // Pass a maximum number of repositories to return (will return all repositories if max > # of repos user has)